carpentries-incubator/python-interactive-data-visualizations/episodes/03-data-wrangling.md

 ## Splitting a column

-But we're not done yet!
+Now that we have melted our datset, we can address another untidy problem: "Multiple variables are stored in one column".

 Take a closer look at the `variable` column.
 This column contains two pieces of information - the metric and the year.
 Thankfully, these former column names have a consistent naming scheme, so we can easily split these two pieces of information into two different columns.

 ~~~
 df_melted[['metric', 'year']] = df_melted['variable'].str.split("_", expand=True)